-1.1A

-1.2A

 Place the base plate on level ground and use it as a template to mark the positions for the ground anchors.

-Remove the base plate and drill the four ground anchors vertically into the ground using a drill hammer, such as Atlas Copco Cobra with a stem adaptor (A) that fits the anchor.
+1x Remove the base plate and drill the four ground anchors vertically into the ground using a drill hammer, such as Atlas Copco Cobra.
+Protect the top of the anchor with hammer cap while drilling. \bigcirc Φ 4x 4x Make sure ground anchors align horitzontally using a spirit level.
+Then attach the base plate using the fastening elements.

-1x

-Apply thread-locking fluid for windy locations.
-1.3A

-Make sure there is sufficient space below base plate to access cable and nuts which will go below the plate.

-Also ensure ground anchors align horitzontally using a spirit level.
-Then attach base plate using the fastening elements.

-Pull a strong wire or the cable through the center hole of the base plate and out through the hole beneath the junction box on the foundation column.
+Pull a strong wire through the center hole of the base plate and out through the hole beneath the junction box on the foundation column.